IntentArchitect/Docs/articles/whats-new/2023/09/index.md

-# What's new with Intent Architect (September 2023)
+# What's new in Intent Architect (September 2023)

-Welcome to the September 2023 edition of highlights of What's New with Intent Architect.
+Welcome to the September 2023 edition of highlights of What's New in Intent Architect.

 - Highlights
   - **[Blazor WebAssembly bootstrap module](#blazor-webassembly-bootstrap-module)** - Bootstraps a Blazor WebAssembly project.